jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 users could see latencies, timeouts or sharp disconnections due to abrupt draining instance shutdowns.

-Even if the tool is designed to track and possibly react to any state transition, it is meant to react especially to the 'draining' state:
+Even if the tool is designed to track and possibly react to any state transition, it is meant to react especially to the `draining` state:
 When no TargetGroup is used, a possible use-case is when a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.